-Industry Description: Because of the growing population and increased aging sector of our country, there is a demand for trained workers in a variety of health-related occupations.
-The healthcare industry is experiencing shortages of qualified, competent healthcare workers.
+Industry Description: According to the Bureau of Labor and Statistics, there is a demand for Allied Health and Safety professionals that is distinct from medicine and nursing.
+The growth and longevity of the population has increased the demand for trained workers in a variety of health-related occupations and first responders.
 Health service jobs represent the fastest growth categories in the State of Washington.